 1.3.
 The Producer shall ensure that in no event shall the Programme show any On-Screen Individuals purchasing or discussing the purchase of any Items from a Fast Fashion Retailer.

 1.4.
 The Producer shall amend or use reasonable efforts to require the relevant third party to amend the Script or the brief provided to the On-Screen Individuals to the extent necessary to comply with the provisions of this clause .

 2. Sustainable use of items in the Programme

 2.1.
-The Producer shall use reasonable endeavours to ensure that all Items used in the filming of the Programme are obtained from Sustainable Sources, if available, and, where relevant, produce (by their use or procurement) the least amount of GHG Emissions (including without limitation the use of electric vehicles where reasonably possible and not using more Items than necessary).
+The Producer shall use reasonable endeavours to ensure that all Items used in the filming of the Programme are obtained from Sustainable Sources, if available, and, where relevant, produce (by their use or procurement) the least amount of GHG Emissions (including the use of electric vehicles where reasonably possible and not using more Items than necessary).
 For the purposes of this clause [2.1], Items shall include Props.

 3. General Exemption

 3.1.
 The Broadcaster agrees that the Producer shall not be required under clause 1 or 2 to: